-The most persistent rhythm is: quick, quick, quick-a-quick, quick-a-quick with the simplest foot pattern for that being a step backwards and a replacement step forwards (the rock step or link rock), followed by a pair of syncopated chassés (each of which is a step to the side, a closing step and another step to the side) in opposite directions.
-The reversing step pattern also means the dance keeps returning to the starting spot rather than travelling around the room.
+The most persistent rhythm is: quick, quick, quick-a-quick, quick-a-quick with the simplest foot pattern for that being a step backwards and a replacement step forwards (the rock step or link rock), followed by a pair of syncopated chassés (consisting of a step to the side, a closing step and another step to that side) which are also taken in opposite directions from each other.
+This step pattern of continually reversing whatever you just did means that the dance keeps returning to the starting spot rather than travelling around the room.

 Basics are usually danced in fairly close hold and facing partner.
 Whereas the couple will be some distance apart (open hold) for many other figures.
 But the Basic can also be used to re-join in close hold from open position.

 The leader dances the basic footwork and raises the left-to-right handhold to lead the follower to turn (about a half a rotation) under the joined arms.
 This turn occurs between the follower's 2 chassés.

 Starting from close hold, the turn will be to the follower's right.
 This is the change of places from right to left (from the leader's perspective).
 From open position (eg after the first turn) the turn will most likely be to the follower's left (also called a re-turn).
 This is the change of places from left to right (from the leader's perspective).